Danson House: 1800–present

-When the house was acquired by English Heritage in 1995, it was in a dangerously dilapidated condition, having been uninhabited since 1923, and was described by English Heritage as "the most significant building at risk in London".
+When the house was acquired by English Heritage in 1995, it was in a dangerously dilapidated condition, having been used for a number of purposes since 1923, including council offices up until the 1970s, and was described by English Heritage as "the most significant building at risk in London".
 It was painstakingly restored in a ten-year £4.5m project by Purcell Miller Tritton architects.
-Bexley Heritage Trust, a local heritage charity, was involved in partnership with English Heritage from 2000 and completed the interior furnishing and fitting-out of the house prior to its reopening by HM The Queen in Spring 2005.
+Bexley Heritage Trust, a local heritage charity, was involved in partnership with English Heritage from 2000 and completed the interior furnishing and fitting-out of the house prior to its reopening by Queen Elizabeth II in Spring 2005.
 The Danson Park grounds were also restored, funded by the Heritage Lottery Fund, in 2006.
 In 2016, the borough cancelled its grant to the Bexley Heritage Trust for the upkeep of the property, and the charity therefore withdrew to focus on Hall Place, and the house fell under direct management from the borough.
 The council has subsequently made Danson House the register office for Bexley Borough.

 The house is now owned by English Heritage on a 999-year lease from 1997, and will eventually be managed by a trust.
 It is open to the public on selected viewing days.
 The estate's stable block is now a public house, the Danson Stables.

 The house was used as a filming location for the 2017 historical TV drama Taboo, starring Tom Hardy.